The 5 Tastes Table

 • less than ½ cup (120 milliliters) ice water + 2 teaspoons apple cider vinegar

-• 1 cup (225 grams) very cold unsalted butter (2 sticks), cut into 1-inch cubes make ½ inch cubes and freeze for a few minutes
+• 1 cup (225 grams) very cold unsalted butter (2 sticks); cut into ½ inch cubes and freeze for a few minutes

 Preparation: